Get two new free healthy recipes each week. Sign Up

 Have you ever tried a Lofthouse sugar cookie?

-These homemade chewy vegan sugar cookies are sure to remind you of the cake-like decorated sugar cookies you can find at the grocery store.
+These soft homemade vegan sugar cookies are sure to remind you of the cake-like decorated sugar cookies you can find in the bakery section of your local grocery store.

-They’re perfect for Valentine’s Day, Christmas, birthday parties, or simply just because.
+They are perfect for Valentine’s Day dessert, festive Christmas cookie trays, birthday parties, holiday parties, or simply just because.

-You Might Also Like: Vegan Cheesecake – NO Cashews
+You might also like this Vegan Cheesecake – No Cashews

 Homemade Soft Vegan Sugar Cookies

-These sugar cookies can be oil free or made without vegan butter.
+Butter – These sugar cookies can either be oil free or made without vegan butter.
+Even when using real sugar and vegan butter, they only have about 70 calories each.

-The oil version (using melted coconut oil or vegetable oil) will have more of a crispy, shortbread-like texture, while the vegan butter version is softer.
+The oil version, which uses melted coconut oil or vegetable oil, will have more of a crispy, shortbread texture, while the plantbased butter version is softer.

-Both ways are really good, so it’s entirely your choice.
+Both options are really good, so it is entirely your choice.

 Trending Right Now: Vegan Brownies